-Following the end of the civil war in 2003 Liberia maintains a fragile peace.
-With the re-election of President Ellen Johnson Sirleaf, for a second term in 2011, there is hope that peace will last and development will continue and the country will be able to recover from nearly two decades of war.
+Liberia has maintained a fragile peace since the end of the civil war in 2003.
+With the re-election of President Ellen Johnson Sirleaf for a second term, there is hope that peace will last and development will continue, and that the country will be able to recover from nearly 2 decades of war.

 Latest Stories From Liberia

 View all stories »»